khoazero123/laravel-adsense/README.md

 php artisan vendor:publish --provider="CryptoTech\Laravel\Adsense\Providers\AdsenseServiceProvider"
 ```

-> Lumen does not support this command, for it you should copy the file `src/resources/config/adsense-ads.php` to `config/adsense-ads.php` of your project
+> Lumen does not support this command, for it you should copy the file `src/resources/config/adsense-ads.php` to `config/adsense-ads.php` of your project.

 In `adsense-ads.php` configuration file you can determine the properties of the default values and some behaviors.